riza-io/mcp-go/README.md

 ## Roadmap

-The majority of the base protocol has been implemented.
+The majority of the base protocol is implemented.
 The following features are on our roadmap:

 - Notifications
 - Sampling